-The Board of Directors, having considered the current economic climate arising from the global COVID-19 pandemic and future financial needs of the Group, is of the opinion that this 20% General Mandate is in the best interests of the Company and its shareholders.
-This 20% General Mandate will provide flexibility for the Company for fund raising and enable the Company, should it required to do so, to meets its funding requirements for working capital or strategic development of the Group and operational expenditure, expeditiously and efficiently.
-This would eliminate any delay arising from and cost involved in convening a separate general meeting to obtain approval of the shareholders for such issuance of shares during this challenging period.
-This authority, unless revoked or varied by the Company at a general meeting, will expire at the next Annual General Meeting.
+The Ordinary Resolution 7 proposed under item 8 of the Agenda is to seek the shareholders' approval of a new general mandate for issuance of shares by the Company under Section 76 of the Companies Act 2016.
+The mandate, if passed, will provide flexibility for the Company and empower the Directors to allot and issue new shares speedily in the Company up to an amount not exceeding in total ten per centum (10%) of the issued share capital of the Company for purpose of funding the working capital or strategic development of the Group.
+This would eliminate any delay arising from and cost involved in convening a general meeting to obtain approval of the shareholders for such issuance of shares.
+This authority, unless revoked or varied by the Company at a general meeting, will expire at the next Annual General Meeting of the Company.